JASchilz/RoverMUD/README.md

 ### Immediate To-Do

 * Merge character and mob
-* Bring the attachment system to spec
+* Bring the attachment system, especially regarding perception, to spec
 * Move from pickle to sqlite for storage

 ### Later To-Do